Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 ### Legacy configuration

-Kong versions 2.0 to 2.2 supported only Go external plugins and a single pluginserver using a different configuration style.
+Kong versions 2.0.x to 2.2.x  supported only Go external plugins and a single plugin server using a different configuration style.
 Starting with Kong 2.3, the old style is recognized and internally transformed to the new style.

 If property `pluginserver_names` isn't defined, the legacy properties `go_plugins_dir` and `go_pluginserver_exe` are tried:

-property | description | default
+Property | Description | Default
 ---------|-------------|--------
-`go_plugins_dir` | directory with Go plugins | `off`, meaning to disable Go plugins `go_pluginserver_exe` | path to the go-pluginserver executable | `/usr/local/bin/go-pluginserver`
+`go_plugins_dir` | Directory with Go plugins | `off`, meaning to disable Go plugins `go_pluginserver_exe` | Path to the go-pluginserver executable | `/usr/local/bin/go-pluginserver`

 Notes: